depau/wi-se-sw/README.md

 ## Changing UART parameters at runtime

-Ideally it should be implemented in the web page, but I don't know ReactJS (pull-requests welcome).
-An stty-like utility is in the works. `ttyc` supports setting the UART parameters.
+Ideally it should be implemented in the web page, but I don't know ReactJS (pull-requests welcome). `wistty` (part of `ttyc`) can be used to set them. `ttyc` supports setting the UART parameters directly.

-For now you can change the baud rate and the other parameters by sending an HTTP request:
+If you don't want to use `wistty` you can change the baud rate and the other parameters by sending an HTTP request:

 ```bash
 curl -X POST IP_ADDRESS/stty -H 'Content-Type: application/json' \